portlandcodeschool/ruby-on-rails-2013Q3/week04/code_challenge03/code_challenge_03.md

 I need some data.
 In this iteration, would you do something for me?

-0. Get ahold of the Faker gem so we can generate a ton of data.
+0. Get ahold of the Faker gem so we can generate a metric ton of data.
 0. Use the faker gem to generate a CSV data file with a couple hundred or a couple thousand entries in it.
 Don't go crazy.
 0. You can generate the file in a command line script, or for grins, you can create a custom URL and generate it in the web app itself.
 Something like